gauravrockx/Assignment/README.md

 - **How to run the code**:-

 Open the folder project in Visual Basic Code
-Open the terminal and run below command to check the infrastructure
+Open the terminal and run below commands:-

+To initialize the working directory code and download necessary plugins.

+**terraform init**

+To check the infrastructure

 **terraform plan -out main.tfplan**